gbmhunter/blog/content/pcb-design/component-packages/uson-component-package/index.md

 The [http://www.ti.com/packaging/docs/searchtipackages.tsp?packageName=SON](Texas Instruments Package Search - SON) page contains information on all of the `USON` packages that TI components use.

 {{% img src="texas-instruments-uson-packages-table.png" width="700px" caption="A screenshot of all the USON packages that TI component use.
 Image from http://www.ti.com/packaging/docs/searchtipackages.tsp?packageName=SON." %}}

+{{% img src="uson-component-package-ti-drn-dimensions.png" width="700px" caption="The dimensions for the Texas Instruments DRN package (a variant of the USON package).
+Image from http://www.ti.com/lit/ml/mpds165a/mpds165a.pdf." %}}